radzionc/increaser/prompts/context.md

 ## Habits

-The "Habits" page has two top-level sections: "My habits" and "Habit ideas."
-"My Habits" consists of three sections.
-The "manage" section, where the user can reorder, edit, delete, and add new habits.
-The "track" section, which displays a table with the habits and checkboxes for the last 30 days, where the user can check off the habits they have done.
-They can also "reset" habits to have a fresh start by clicking on the "Reset habit(s)" button, which opens a modal where the user can select either all habits or specific habits to be reset.
-This will make them start from today and will remove all the tracked data.
-The "report" section contains a table of habits with a streak, success rate, and when the habit has been started.
-The "Habit ideas" section consists of a list of suggested habits for a fulfilling life, categorized into health, relationships, and work that the user can add to their habits.
+The "Habits" page has three tabs: "Track", "Stats", and "Explore".
+Both the "Track" and "Stats" have a similar layout with a list of habits listed on the left, but on "Track" sub-page there is a grid of days by clicking on a day the user can mark the habit as done or not done.
+The "Stats" sub-page shows a table with the habits and their streak, consistency, and when the habit has been started.
+The user can edit or delete habits from the "Track" and "Stats" sub-pages.
+The user can also reset a specific habit.

+In the header of the "Track" sub-page there is also a "Reset habits" button that will reset all habits to have a fresh start, meaning that all the tracked data will be removed and the habits will start from today.

+The "Explore" sub-page consists of a list of suggested habits for a fulfilling life, categorized into health, relationships, and work that the user can add to their habits.

 To help users remember to track their habits, a prompt appears in the sidebar navigation next to the "Habits" item.
 This prompt will show up if the user hasn't visited the "Habits" page that day.